The answer is something that would sound ridiculous if said aloud, I’m sure.

-i know i said i wasn’t going to put any more new songs up on spyspace for a while, but what the hell…i’m not sure what i’m going to do with this song, so here it is for at least a little while.
+I know I said I wasn’t going to put any more new songs up on Spyspace for a while, but I’m not sure what I want to do with this song.
+So here/there it is for at least a little while.

-this track had a bit of an odd genesis. i recorded the (digital) piano way back in may of 2006 and then didn’t record vocals or any other instruments. the lyrics were already written (one couplet came from a dream) and i had a pretty good idea of what i wanted to do with the song, but the piano had been recorded through the mic preamps i was using prior to the revamping of the studio and i thought the new preamps might be too hi-fi if they were used to track the rest…and i didn’t want to go back to using the old preamps just for the sake of this song. still, i kept meaning to work on it, but i just left it alone. so technically it isn’t a completely new song.
+This track had a bit of an odd genesis.
+I recorded the (digital) piano way back in May of 2006 and then didn’t record vocals or any other instruments.
+The lyrics were already written — one couplet came from a dream — and I had a pretty good idea of what I wanted to do with the song, but the piano was recorded through the mic preamps I was using prior to the revamping of the studio and I thought the new preamps might be too hi-fi if they were used to track the rest.
+I didn’t want to go back to using the old preamps just for the sake of this song, and I wasn’t sure what kind of sonic continuity there might be if I didn’t do that.
+I kept meaning to work on it, but I never did.
+So technically it isn’t a new song.

-– i’m generally good at remembering ideas even if it takes me a long time before i get around to recording them, but at one point i forgot the last part of this song and it wasn’t coming back. everything else was there, but it was as if my memory of that one little piece of music had been wiped completely clean. i sat at the keyboard for a little while and tried to will myself to remember what i had lost. to my amazement, it worked, and after messing around a bit it came back to me completely intact. later, after i had recorded the piano to my satisfaction, i realized that i had forgotten to insert a brief part i intended to play at the very beginning of the song…but at that point i wasn’t going to mess with it any more, so i left it as it was.
+(1) I’m generally good at remembering ideas even if it takes me a long time before I get around to recording them, but at one point I forgot the last part of this song and it wasn’t coming back.
+Everything else was there, but it was as if my memory of that one little piece of music had been wiped clean.
+I sat at the keyboard for a little while and tried to will myself to remember what was missing.
+To my amazement, it worked.
+Later, after getting down the whole piano track, I realized I forgot to insert a brief part that was meant to be an intro…but at that point I wasn’t going to mess with it, so I left it as it was.

-– the pitch of the piano changed ever so slightly a day or two after it was recorded, and it must have been some odd digital fluke because this isn’t something that my mixer normally does to me. but for whatever reason, the last two and a half minutes are much closer to being in tune than the rest. in an ironic little twist, that’s the part of the song that sounds out of tune because you get used to the pitch of what comes before. i had to change the recording speed a little bit to record the vocal, guitar, bass and drum tracks (they call me “the accidental purist”), and then change it back again (there’s that tricky sampling speed issue again), so in the end the pitch of the song is a hair off from being exactly right; if anyone ever tried to play along on piano, it would probably sound pretty ugly. i did try to correct the pitch after the fact, but it’s not so easy given what a tiny increment of pitch it is that needs to be altered…i’ve given up and just left it alone for the time being. hopefully it doesn’t sound too wonky. anyone with perfect pitch will probably have to stop listening almost immediately in order to avoid feeling nauseous.
+(2) The pitch of the piano track changed by a hair a day or two after it was recorded.
+It must have been some odd digital fluke, because this isn’t something my mixer ever does to me.
+For whatever reason, the last two and-a-half minutes are much closer to being in proper concert tuning than the rest.
+In a funny little twist, that’s the part of the song that sounds out of tune, because your ears get used to the pitch of what comes before.
+I had to change the recording speed a little bit to record the vocal, guitar, bass, and drum tracks (they call me “the accidental purist”) and then change it back again to preserve a CD-friendly sampling rate.
+Because of this, if anyone ever tried to play along to the recording on a piano it would probably sound pretty ugly.
+I did try to correct the pitch after the fact, but it’s not so easy given the microscopic adjustment that needs to be made.
+Hopefully it doesn’t sound too wonky.
+Anyone with perfect pitch will probably have to stop listening almost right away in order to avoid feeling nauseous.